Dorothy Hepworth: Career

 It is believed that many, if not all, of the much-accoladed paintings of Preece were created by Hepworth.
 Preece attributed the paintings to herself, with the consent of Hepworth, who was shy and preferred not to appear in public.
 Hepworth's work attributed to Preece was exhibited in London at the Royal Academy of Arts, the Warren Gallery, Maddox Street, in 1928 and the Lefevre Gallery, King Street, in 1936.
 Some of the paintings were purchased by Kenneth Clark, Virginia Woolf and Augustus John, among others.
 Until 1996, it was believed that the two collaborated on many of the works.
 Evidence for Hepworth's creating them herself comes from diaries that the two shared, where Preece admits to having had little hand in the creation of the paintings.

 Later life and death

 Hepworth and Preece maintained their relationship after Preece's 1937 marriage to the painter Stanley Spencer, who was obsessed with Preece.
 Preece took Hepworth on the honeymoon, while Spencer stayed at home working on a painting.
 Preece and Hepworth continued to live together during the marriage to Spencer, and after Preece gained control of Spencer's finances they evicted him from his house in 1938 to rent it out.
 Preece refused to divorce her hapless husband.
-Hepworth remained Preece's companion and lover until the latter's death in 1968 at the age of 74.
+Hepworth remained Preece's companion and lover until the latter's death in 1966 at the age of 72.

 Hepworth continued to paint and still signed her work as Preece until her own death in 1978.
 In her will Hepworth left £32,268.
-Hepworth and Preece are buried in Cookham churchyard beneath a common memorial.
+Hepworth and Preece (as Vivian Spencer) are buried in Cookham churchyard beneath a common memorial (pictured).